-A popular gift to brighten the colder months, the group of plants known as “Holiday Cactus” get their names because of their ability (with a little help) to bloom during holiday seasons.
-Most popular are Thanksgiving Cactus (Schlumbergera truncata), Christmas Cactus (Schlumbergera bridgesii), and Easter Cactus (Hatiora gaertneri), with many hybrids and colors available.
+A popular gift to brighten the colder months, the group of plants known as Holiday Cacti get their names because of their ability (with some help) to bloom during the holiday seasons.
+Most popular are Christmas Cactus (Schlumbergera × buckleyi), Thanksgiving Cactus (Schlumbergera truncata), and Easter Cactus (Hatiora gaertneri), with many hybrids and colors available.

-About Holiday Cactus
+About Holiday Cacti

 The name "cactus" is a little misleading, as these plants are not related to the spiny, fleshy cacti we know and love.
-Instead, they are “epiphytes”, which means that they nestle in the high branches of rainforest trees, taking their nutrition from pockets of decaying plant matter and adapting to the water shortages as rain quickly drains away.
+Instead, they are epiphytes, which means they nestle in the high branches of rainforest trees, taking their nutrition from pockets of decaying plant matter and adapting to the water shortages as rain quickly drains away.

 Many orchids and bromeliads are also epiphytes.
-This growth habit makes these plants more adapted to the somewhat drier conditions and filtered sunlight of the tropical tree canopy, which helps them live as houseplants in temperate climates.
+This growth habit makes these plants more adapted to the drier conditions and filtered sunlight of the tropical tree canopy, which helps them live as houseplants in temperate climates.

 - March: When new growth begins, you can pinch or prune your plant.
 These cuttings can be rooted to make more plants!

 - April – September: This is the plant's growing season.
 Every few weeks, you can feed it with an all-purpose plant food with a 1-1-1 ratio.
 Keep it in a cool, shady spot if you move it outdoors.
 Water when the top inch of soil feels dry (no more than once a week), but only water enough to moisten the root ball.
 Do not repeatedly soak the plant and leave water in the drainage tray.